JustIndustrial/Asterisk-install/README.md

 ./config 1234567_test MyNewPassword 123.123.123.123
 ```

-The script then substitues the arguments, backup of original config files and copies the new ones to ``` /etc/asterisk ```.
+The script then substitutes the arguments, does backup of original config files and copies the new ones to ``` /etc/asterisk ```.

 Some further modification of ``` pjsip.conf extensions.conf voipms.conf voicemail.conf ``` may be required if using a different Trunk and/or extensions.